CS4310-CodeG/FreeNOS/README.md

   - CacheClean: Clean the cache for a virtual memory region.
   - CacheInvalidate: Invalidate the cache for a virtual memory region.
   - CacheCleanInvalidate: Clean and invalidate the cache for a virtual memory region.
 - VMCtl(): A function that performs the specified memory operation on the virtual memory pages.
-It takes three arguments:
   - procID: The process ID of the remote process on which the operation is to be performed.
   - op: The memory operation to be performed.
   - range: A pointer to a Memory::Range object that describes the virtual memory pages to be operated upon.